 backstop off.
 This will allow you to move the boomerang around better, and

 This is the general airfoil you will want to achieve.
 The block end view

-slightly rounded - depending on what performance
+will need to have the corners slightly rounded - depending on what performance

 Special Shaping with an airfoil bit